The work of a professional editor includes:

 If you are a publisher interested in outsourcing your e-book production or an author who has already published your book but would like to convert it to an e-book, don't hesitate to contact us at 800-367-1844, extension 3.

 Good e-Reader reports that the audiobook format has the highest growth rate in the entire publishing industry.
 TEACH Services offers Audiobook conversion to help you keep your book relevant in today’s market.
 TEACH will help you procure the right reader--ensuring that you are happy with the sound, feeling, and emotion the reader gives.
 For more information about audiobook conversion, please contact our publishing department with questions or to schedule an appointment for an Author Advisor to call you at your convenience: https://tsibooks.youcanbook.me/

 If you have or are writing a children’s book, we follow a slightly different procedure to build and create your book.
-Click here to view our process.
+Click HERE to view our process.
 Please note: Children’s e-books are usually produced in color using a tablet in a “fixed format.”
 Illustrations can be a high cost in producing any illustration-heavy book.
 A standard 24-page children’s book should have a minimum additional budget of two to three thousand dollars over the base publishing cost to build, depending on your art requirements (Standard, Advanced, or Premium Quality).

 The publishing industry uses the ISBN (International Standard Book Number) to trace your title to your publisher.
 In addition, our design team handles obtaining the ISBN for your title and registering your title with R. R. Bowker, a bibliographic tool for libraries, booksellers, and publishers.
 We will also get your book's LOC (Library of Congress) catalog number and assign a BISAC (Book Industry Subject and Category) topical code.